Control optimization for parametric hamiltonians by pulse reconstruction: Control Pulse Reconstruction (CPR) method

-\begin{enumerate} \item Solve Eq. \eqref{eq:GRAPE} (using GRAPE or some other equivalent optimization algorithm) for a discrete set of values of $\Lambda$ and store the resulting control pulses.
-This allows to obtain a discrete set of controls each of which implements the specific unit transformation of a certain value of $\Lambda$. \item Provide a fit of the pulses either in terms of a function ( e.g. a polynomial fitting) or as an expansion over a basis (e.g. Fourier transform of the pulses).
-Let us call $C=[c_1,c_2,\dots,c_M]$ the $M$ coefficients of the fit (e.g the polynomial coefficient or the spectra component). \item Find a mathematical relationship $C(\Lambda)=[c_1(\Lambda),c_2(\Lambda),\dots,c_M(\Lambda)]$ between the coefficients of the fit and the parameters of the unitary transformation $U(\lambda_1,\dots ,\lambda_K)$.
-This will allow to obtain the $c_i$ parameters given arbitrary $\lambda_j$ values and therefore the control pulses that the $c_i$ parameters identify. \item Use this procedure to reconstruct the pulses for an arbitrary $\Lambda$.
-Select the $\Lambda$ values of interest, recover the fit parameters through the mathematical relationship $C(\Lambda)$.
-These parameters can, finally, be used to reconstruct the control pulses. \item Repeat point 4 in the simulation loop to recover all the needed control pulses. \end{enumerate}
+\item Perform a fit of the pulses either in terms of a function (e.g. a polynomial fitting) or as an expansion over a basis (e.g. Fourier transform of the pulses).
+Let us call $C=[c_1,c_2,\dots,c_M]$ the $M$ coefficients of the fit (e.g. the polynomial coefficient or some type of coefficient relative to the expansion over a basis).